James D. Ewing

 James D. Ewing (January 14, 1917 – January 21, 2002) was an American newspaper publisher, government reform advocate and philanthropist.
 He spent nearly 40 years as publisher and co-owner of The Keene Sentinel in Keene, New Hampshire.

-In 1984, Ewing, along with Thomas Winship, an editor at The Boston Globe, and George Krimsky, an Associated Press correspondent and editor, helped to establish the International Center for Journalists, a non-profit that works with journalists from all over the world.
-One notable trainee, who spent some of his time in training at the newspaper in 1987, was Hamid Karzai, who went on to become the first democratically elected president of Afghanistan.
+In 1984, Ewing, along with Thomas Winship, an editor at The Boston Globe, and George Krimsky, an Associated Press correspondent and editor, helped to establish the International Center for Journalists.
+It is a non-profit that works with journalists from all over the world.
+One notable trainee, who spent some of his time in training at the newspaper in 1987, was Hamid Karzai.
+He went on to become the first democratically elected president of Afghanistan.

 In 1981, Ewing was selected to be a nominating judge for Pulitzer Prizes in journalism.
 Ewing was inducted into the Newspaper Hall of Fame by the New England Newspaper & Press Association, recognized for his outstanding professionalism and accomplishments.

 Education

 James Dennis Ewing was born on January 14, 1917, in St. Louis, Missouri.
 His parents were Oscar R. Ewing and Helen (Dennis) Ewing.
 He attended preparatory school at the Hotchkiss School in Connecticut and graduated from Princeton University in 1938.
 Ewing went on to attend Harvard Law School for one year.
 He received honorary degrees from Keene State College, Franklin Pierce College and the University of New Hampshire.